-Action Lead Consulting Stakeholders stakeholders Fully communicate the explanation for the EA WODC,LLFA previous problem with the alert system and and residents. consider what further improvements and Pa astablish the Agency flood group meetings to discuss problems and to look at strategies to combat flooding due to Climate Change.
-Have periodic meetings with the local flood group to All Authonnies discuss the issues and recommendations with representatives from key authorities.
-Update the 2014 model with updated level EA WODC, Information, especially downstream of the Aquarius Bridge through to the footpath at Langel LLFA, WFMG Common.
-Include main tributaries through Witney Increased EA / Riparian maintenance to be EA Landowners carried out along the river Windrush through and downstream of Witney.
-Proactive visits and encouragement to ensure riparian owners carry but their duties.
-Londownoro increase flow capacity during severe conditions LA Landowners especially between New Bridge Street through to WODC the footpath in Langel Common.
-Investigate if the perimeter ditch of the Aquarius WODC EA, site can be modified/ diverted to increase flow Landowners, Capacity.
-Look at improving flows through Langel Common EA OCC, footpath to ensure flood plain connectivity is Landowners improved during all flood events. ,WODC Install Gauge boards from Woodford Mill through EA network with local volunteers to record the levels VVODC during flood events.
-Ensure this engages with broader Community Emergency Plans.
-Look at opportunities for flood storage and EA Landowners, increased flood plain capacity upstream of Witney LLFA, and Crawley such as nature based solutions WODC,EA unough partnership working.
+Recommendations Lead Stakeholders Consulting stakeholders Communicate the explanation for the previous problems with the flood warning system and explore what further improvements and enhancements could be made.
+EA WODC, LLFA and residents.
+Re-establish the Agency flood group meetings to discuss problems and to look at strategies to combat flooding due to Climate Change.
+Have periodic meetings with the local flood group to discuss the issues and recommendations with representatives from key authorities.
+LLFA All Authorities Update the 2014 model with updated level information, especially downstream of the Aquarius Bridge through to the footpath at Langel Common.
+Include main tributaries through Witney EA WODC, LLFA, WFMG Increased EA / riparian maintenance to be carried out along the River Windrush through and downstream of Witney.
+Proactive visits and encouragement to ensure riparian owners carry out their duties.
+EA Landowners, WFMG Investigate if the river could be modified to increase flow capacity during severe conditions, especially between New Bridge Street through to the footpath in Langel Common.
+EA Landowners, LLFA and WODC.

-Look at opportunities for schemes to manage flows upstream of the Hailey Road drain such as nature based solutions through partnership working.
+Investigate if the perimeter ditch of the Aquarius site can be modified/ diverted to increase flow capacity.
+WODC EA, Landowners, LLFA Look at improving flows through Langel Common footpath to ensure flood plain connectivity is improved during all flood events.
+EA LLFA, Landowners, WODC Install gauge boards from Woodford Mill through to Langel Common.
+EA WFMG, LLFA, WODC Set up a Flood Warden network with local volunteers to record the levels during flood events.
+LLFA EA, WFMG, OCC Emergency Planning Team Look at opportunities for flood storage and increased flood plain capacity upstream of Witney and Crawley such as nature based solutions through partnership working.
+EA Landowners, LLFA, WODC Look at opportunities for schemes to manage flows upstream of the Hailey Road drain such as nature based solutions through partnership working.
 WODC LLFA, EA Landowners, WFMG Property flood resilience (PFR) measures which improve the resilience of the community before a flood occurs.
-Many properties have already carried out measures on their properties, but further funding and support may be available to help more people; Homeowners WODC, EA, OCC Measures to improve the resilience of existing public or community-owned infrastructure; All Local Government Bodies Local community volunteer approaches to improve the community's ability to plan, respond and recover from flooding; link to local community emergency plans; encourage affected Care Home to develop Business Continuity Plan and Evacuation Plan.
-All Communities and Residents WODC to continue regular maintenance of their ordinary watercourse assets and use their powers under the Land Drainage Act 1991 to ensure Riparian owners carry out required maintenance.
-WODC Landowners OCC to regularly check and maintain highway assets through Witney, in line with their current maintenance regimes.
+Many properties have already carried out measures on their properties, but further funding and support may be available to help more people.
+Homeowners WODC, EA, LLFA Measures to improve the resilience of existing public or community-owned infrastructure.
+All Local Government Bodies Local community volunteer approaches to improve the community's ability to plan, respond and recover from flooding; link to local community emergency plans; encourage affected care home to develop Business Continuity Plan and Evacuation Plan.
+All Communities and Residents

+WODC to continue regular maintenance of their ordinary watercourse assets and use their powers under the Land Drainage Act 1991 to ensure riparian owners carry out required maintenance.
+Landowners OCC to regularly check and maintain highway assets through Witney, in line with their current maintenance regimes.
 Any affected areas that haven't been checked after December 2020 should be prioritised.
-OCC Highways Bridge Street bridge to be checked regularly and de-silting under the bridge to be carried out as and when required, accepting that unless de-silting is also carried out upstream of the bridge there would be little benefit to simply carrying it out under the bridge.
+OCC seek to clarify ownership and maintenance responsibilities for watercourses, particularly where these are located within or near to the highway.
+OCC Highways LLFA and residents.
+Bridge Street bridge to be checked regularly and de-silting under the bridge to be investigated, noting that without de-silting being also undertaken on the upstream side of the bridge there would be little benefit to only de-silting under the bridge.
 OCC Highways EA Privately owned drainage systems to be checked for blockages and defects and remedial works to be carried out where necessary.
 Connectivity downstream to be confirmed.
 Developers, Landowners WODC, LLFA Foul sewers to be checked for surface water connections, blockages and capacity issues.
 Remedial works to be carried out as necessary to minimise surface water entering the system and increase capacity.
 TW LLFA, WODC